Somalia: Independence and post-independence

-To the extent that Italy held the territory by UN mandate, the trusteeship provisions gave the Somalis the opportunity to gain experience in Western political education and self-government.
-These were advantages that British Somaliland, which was to be incorporated into the new Somali state, did not have.
-Although in the 1950s British colonial officials attempted, through various administrative development efforts, to make up for past neglect, the protectorate stagnated in political administrative development.
-The disparity between the two territories in economic development and political experience would later cause serious difficulties integrating the two parts.
+The trusteeship gave Somalis the opportunity to gain experience in Western political education and self-government.
+These were advantages that British Somaliland lacked, as it was to be incorporated into the new Somali state.
+In the 1950s British officials attempted, to improve various administrative development efforts.
+However, the protectorate stagnated administratively.
+The disparity between the two territories would cause difficulties integrating.